-‘Embarrassing and distressing’: Congress condemns Meghalaya governor for allegedly molesting woman
+President accepts Meghalaya governor’s resignation after he allegedly molested a woman

-Standards of moral conduct among officials occupying senior positions are declining dangerously, said party leader Salman Khurshid.
+President Pranab Mukherjee on Friday accepted Meghalaya Governor V Shanmuganathan’s resignation, which came after allegations that he molested a woman at Raj Bhavan.
+Assam Governor Banwarilal Purohit has now been given additional charge of Meghalaya.
+Shanmuganathan had resigned on Thursday following reports that he had molested a job aspirant when she had met him for an interview.

-The Congress on Friday condemned Meghalaya Governor V Shanmuganathan’s alleged molestation of a job aspirant, saying people in positions of authority need to be extra cautious about staying away from impropriety, ANI reported.
+Earlier on Friday, the Congress condemned V Shanmuganathan’s alleged molestation, saying people in positions of authority need to be extra cautious about staying away from impropriety, ANI reported.
 Former minister of external affairs and Congress leader Salman Khurshid said standards of moral conduct among officials occupying senior positions are declining dangerously.

 “It’s very embarrassing, distressing and painful.
 I think people in high offices have to be ever so careful,” Khurshid said, adding that the accusations “must be taken care of” if proved false.
 “If there is even a distant shade of truth, I really hang my head in shame, and I think this is an awful thing that is happening to us.”